mcandre/unmake/WARNINGS.md

 ### Mitigation

-* Use `.WAIT` as an optional pseudo-prerequisite syncronization marker
+* Use `.WAIT` as an optional pseudo-prerequisite synchronization marker
 * Avoid declaring `.WAIT` as a target.

 ## REDUNDANT_NOTPARALLEL_WAIT

 The `.WAIT` pseudo-prerequisite disables asynchronous processing between prerequisites of a specific rule.

-`.NOTPARALLEL:` disables asyncronous processing for all prerequisites in all rules.
+`.NOTPARALLEL:` disables asynchronous processing for all prerequisites in all rules.

 Using both of these special targets simultaneously is unnecessary.